-In developing an assessment of capital adequacy, Fortitude Re utilizes two scenarios:
+In developing an assessment of capital adequacy, FRL utilizes two scenarios:

-A comprehensive scenario where major risks are stressed at the same time.
+- A comprehensive scenario where major risks are stressed at the same time.
 This scenario includes financial market stresses coupled with Property & Casualty insurance-related stresses.
 The macroeconomic scenario is defined as a credit default driven recession.
-The insurance-related f.
-Any Other Material Information

-A scenario focusing on financial risks.
+The insurance-related stresses include an increase to FRL's property and casualty reserves.
+This scenario targets FRL's unique vulnerabilities. - A scenario focusing on financial risks.
 The scenario is designed to test FRL's financial performance and capital position under severe macroeconomic and financial conditions.
 This scenario provides a different perspective relative to the comprehensive scenario.